Tashkent

 Tashkent by Train

 Tashkent main railway station is located Southeast from the city center.
 You can arrive to Tashkent by rails from Kazakhstan, Tajikistan or Turkmenistan and from Kyrgyzstan through Kazakhstan.
-The Tajik- Uzbek rail border seems to be rather erratic though especially considering foreign travellers.
+The Tajik-Uzbek rail border seems to be rather erratic especially considering foreign travelers.
 There are also four trains a week operating between Moscow and Tashkent with about 66 hours of travel time.

 inside of Uzbek train